cedrickchee/awesome-transformer-nlp/README.md

 16. [bigboNed3/bert_serving](https://github.com/bigboNed3/bert_serving) - Export BERT model for serving.
 17. [yoheikikuta/bert-japanese](https://github.com/yoheikikuta/bert-japanese) - BERT with SentencePiece for Japanese text.
 18. [nickwalton/AIDungeon](https://github.com/nickwalton/AIDungeon) - AI Dungeon 2 is a completely AI generated text adventure built with OpenAI's largest 1.5B param GPT-2 model.
 It's a first of it's kind game that allows you to enter and will react to any action you can imagine.
+19. [turtlesoupy/this-word-does-not-exist](https://github.com/turtlesoupy/this-word-does-not-exist) - "This Word Does Not Exist" is a project that allows people to train a variant of GPT-2 that makes up words, definitions and examples from scratch.
+We've never seen fake text so real.
 </details>

 ## Tools